dixith007/cv/README.md

 In my current role at EXL Services, I primarily work on writing and optimizing SQL queries to support backend data validation,

 I'm also comfortable using functions, subqueries, joins, and date transformations in SQL for both analysis and testing purposes.
-I was involved in data visualization and testing,

 Alongside SQL,During my internship, I’ve also worked with Power BI to help visualize and test data logic on dashboards, writing DAX for custom KPIs.